MEET THE TEAM

-Maggie, along with her fiancé, Sean, is one of the co-founders and creators of Terra Flora.
+Maggie, along with her husband, Sean, is one of the co-founders and creators of Terra Flora.
 She gained her passion for gardening when she was a kid, when her family had a backyard garden every summer.
-The experience of harvesting vegetables for dinner with her parents and little sister is one that drove her towards farming as a career, and a memory she reflects on fondly while harvesting from the farm even now.

 Due to some luck and serendipitous connections Sean and Maggie moved to Harborside Maine at the height of the covid pandemic to work at Four Season Farm.
 This was Maggie's first farming experience, and during her second season she worked as Assistant Farm Manager to Sean's role as Farm Manager.

 During her time at Four Season Farm Maggie had the opportunity to experiment with edible flowers, which sparked her intrigue in flower farming for chefs and arrangements.

 Her interest in coffee roasting grew in tandem with Sean's as they delved into the flavor nuances of various brewing methods and the quality of small-batch roasters.

 An unexpected interest also blossomed while at Four Season Farm: farm-inspired mixology.
 With access to unique ingredients and top-of-the-line fresh produce, Maggie began creating cocktails that highlighted seasonal ingredients and flavors.
 Maggie & Sean's ultimate goal is to open a coffee and cocktail bar where they can showcase not only the superlative quality of the food they grow, but also share the flavors of their farm and its wild foraged items through curated mixed alcoholic and NA beverages.

 Sean is one of Terra Flora's co-founders.
 Sean's career in food and farming began with his fascination for flavor.
 He had a deep interest in the origins of flavor in regard to plant genetics and growing practices.
 "Those who don't like tomatoes haven't had one fresh from the vine" is a mantra he repeats often.

 Sean first spent time in the research field with NC State University studying small scale farming practices in Eastern North Carolina before accepting an apprenticeship at Stone Barns Center for Food and Agriculture in New York.